 Beignets – the official state donuts of Louisiana

 French colonists brought fluffy, sweet choux pastries known as beignets, to Louisiana where they were absorbed into Creole cuisine.
 “Hold up!”
 I hear you say, “what is choux pastry?”
 Choux is a moist pastry that rises with its own steam instead of using a rising agent such as yeast.
 Beignets are deep-fried squares of dough and are most comparable to a doughnut.
 In New Orleans, they are served with a generous dusting of powdered sugar and are generally accompanied by a cafe au lait.
 Cafe du Monde has a reputation for the finest beignets in the Big Easy, but their popularity means you may have a long wait among other hungry travellers.

 Plan a trip to New Orleans

-Gumbo, Jambalaya, Po’ Boys, Muffalettas and Beignets aren’t only delicious New Orleans foods worth trying on your travels, they are an expression of the history and culture of their origins.
+Gumbo, Jambalaya, Po’ Boys, Muffalettas and Beignets aren’t only delicious New Orleans’ foods worth trying on your travels, they are an expression of the history and culture of their origins.
 There aren’t too many better ways to learn about the world than through your stomach, so remember to venture out of your culinary comfort zone when travelling, and especially when you’re in New Orleans!
 If you’re looking for cultural experiences to burn off the calories between meals in NOLA, try these things to do for first-time visitors.